rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 The intention is to subclass `Hotel::Image`, but which is actually the
 superclass of `Hotel::Poster`?
-Well, it depends on the order of execution of the
+Well, it depends on the order of execution:
-files:

 1. If neither `app/models/image.rb` nor `app/models/hotel/image.rb` have been
 loaded at that point, the superclass is `Hotel::Image` because Rails is told